History of Aston Martin in Timeline

 1972: End of DBS Production

-At the end of 1974, Aston Martin fell into receivership due to a worldwide recession, lack of working capital, and difficulties meeting California's exhaust emission requirements.
+At the end of 1974, Aston Martin entered receivership due to the worldwide recession, lack of working capital, and difficulties in developing an engine to meet California's exhaust emission requirements.

 April 1975: Business Sold to New Owners

-In September 1975, the factory re-opened under its new owner as Aston Martin Lagonda Limited with 100 employees.
+In September 1975, the Aston Martin factory re-opened under its new owner as Aston Martin Lagonda Limited with 100 employees.

-In January 1976, AML revealed it held orders for 150 cars for the US, 100 for other markets, and 80 from a Japanese importing agency.
+In January 1976, AML revealed that it now held orders for 150 cars for the US, 100 for other markets and another 80 from a Japanese importing agency.
+Fred Hartley, managing director and sales director for 13 years before that, announced he had resigned over "differences in marketing policy".

 1977: Introduction of V8 Vantage